OHI-Science/ohimanual/3_conduct_manual/ohi-manual.md

 > 3. Register in `pressures_categories.csv`
 > 4. Register in `pressures_matrix.csv`
   + a.
 Identify the goals affected and set the weighting
-> 5. Modify Config.R for goals that have elements
+> 5. Modify config.R for goals that have elements

 ### Create the new pressure layers and save in the `layers` folder